 After the cut-off dates it may not be possible to enrol in additional units, nor to withdraw from a unit without incurring HECS fees.
-Note that some faculties may have earlier dates after which it is not possible to enrol in additional units.
+Note that it is generally not possible to enrol in additional units of study after the end of the second week of each semester.